jrgochan/jrgochan.github.io/readme.rst

 contains configuration for syncing issues from the starter pack repository to its documentation Jira board.
-Therefore, it does not work out of the box for other repositories in GitHub, and you must update it if you want to use the synchronisation feature.
+Therefore, it does not work out of the box for other repositories in GitHub, and you must update it if you want to use the synchronization feature.

 Change log
 ----------